Swirrl/grafter-docs/_howto/905_general.md

 	a <http://purl.org/linked-data/cube#Observation> .
 {% endhighlight %}

+And basically, we would like to get it from the command line with something like:

+{% highlight shell %}
+$ lein run my-csv-file my-output-graph
+{% endhighlight %}

 ## Global process
 - The first part of the process is going to be the [definition of every prefixies](911_prefixies.html) we are going to need for our triples